XiaoleiDu/ECE143-Group1-WI22/README.md

 We found many people had tried to collect different aspects and details about board games.
 But the BGG database seemed to be the most complete.
 We found a very recent snapshot of this data on Kaggle and chose to use that for our analysis.
 The data was scraped and collected by a user on Kaggle.
 More details about the dataset can be found [here](https://www.kaggle.com/threnjen/board-games-database-from-boardgamegeek?select=bgg_data_documentation.txt).

 ### Data Cleaning
 The datset was analyzed and checked for relevant features.
-While preprocessing the data by filling missing and NaN values.
+Before our analysis, we cleaned the data and filled missing and NaN values.
-The  available csv files are
+The csv files are available in the [Data](https://github.com/XiaoleiDu/ECE143-Group1-WI22/tree/main/Data) folder.

 #### Games
 The file contains the following relevant information,